Dr. Nada Zecevic, Goldmsmiths, University of London

 Dr. Trpimir Vedris, University of Zagreb

-The series focuses on the geographical centre of the European continent, but also a region representing various historically changing meanings and concepts.
-It challenges simplistic notions of Central Europe as a periphery to the medieval ‘West’, or, equally, a border between barbarity and civilization; an area of a lively convergence of different ethnic groups, and a socially and culturally framed common space; a point where different ‘Others’ met, or an intermediary ‘bridge’ between the Roman Catholicism and Latinity of the West, and the Slavic Orthodoxy and Hellenism of the Byzantine East.
+The series focuses on Central Europe – a region located at the geographical heart of the European continent, and also a region representing various historically charged and changing meanings and concepts.
+To modern medievalists, Central Europe was a periphery to the medieval “West”, a border between barbarity and civilization; an area of the lively convergence of different ethnic groups and a socially and culturally framed common space; a point where different “Others” met, as well as an intermediary “bridge” between Roman Catholicism and Latinity in the West and Slavic Orthodoxy and Hellenism in the Byzantine East (including the spread of Islam).
+Recently, the region and its medieval past have often been misinterpreted as the location of a historical clash between antagonistic political and religious forces.